j-palomo/JPHUD/readme.txt

 -Enemy health bar does not show up if you are more than a certain distance away from the enemy (1024 map units).
 -Resolutions below 640x480 are not supported.
 -While the HUD can be loaded with any IWAD, it won't look right on some, especially Strife.
--The normal HUD isn't displayed properly until at least one tic occurs.
--Using the console/menu to change the hud settings also takes at least one tic to change.
+-Using the console/menu to change the hud settings takes at least one in-game tic to change.
 -Odd numbered scaled dimensions will not display the enemy health bar properly